All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide is exceptionally effective at suppressing appetite.
 So effective, in fact, that many patients slip into a pattern of severe underrating without realizing it.
 They feel fine because the medication masks hunger signals, but internally their body is breaking down muscle for fuel, slowing its metabolism, and setting the stage for eventual weight regain.

-This is not a hypothetical concern.
+This isn't a hypothetical concern.
 Studies on GLP-1 patients show that spontaneous caloric intake commonly drops to 800 to 1,000 calories per day during the first few weeks of treatment at higher doses.
 For most adults, this is too low to sustain health, regardless of how much excess weight they carry.

 What the Science Says About Calories and Semaglutide